Where Do the Missing Words Go?

 “I will sleep where I always sleep, in our bed.”

-He picks up the paper towel roll.
+He picked up the paper towel roll.

 He picks up a roll of pink doggie bags for picking up doggie doo.

 Confirmed.
 I don’t’ think he connected the word gloves with the actual gloves.
+I began to feel it was just a word that came out of his mouth with no connection to content.

 Where do those words go?